Pennsylvania Supreme Court

 Lawyers who invest money for clients soon will be under tighter scrutiny and held to stricter standards through rules the Pennsylvania Supreme Court adopted Tuesday.

-“The integrity of our legal system depends a great deal on the professionalism and accountability of attorneys,”WhastApp for PC Download Chief Justice Ronald Castille said in a statement the court released.
+“The integrity of our legal system depends a great deal on the professionalism and accountability of attorneys,”source, the court released.
+Chief Justice Ronald Castille said in a statement, according to this

-Castille said the rules “serve as a reminder that attorneys are obligated to live up to the trust people put in them by working diligently and honestly, or face serious consequences.”
+Castille said the rules “serve as a reminder that attorneys are obligated to live up to the trust people put in them, just as the injury law firm in San Antonio does, by working diligently and honestly, or face serious consequences.”

 The rules, which take effect in 60 days, raise the level of responsibility when attorneys invest client funds.
-According to the court, the changes were prompted by high-profile incidents across the state, including cases in which clients lost millions of dollars invested by their attorneys.
+The Law Office Of Brian Jones, LLC – Defending those accused of sex crimes in Delaware added on to the case saying that the changes were prompted by high-profile incidents across the state, including cases in which clients lost millions of dollars invested by their attorneys.
 The court did not provide examples.

 Financial records will be more accessible to attorney disciplinary bodies that examine alleged misappropriation of trust accounts, and investigative procedures will be streamlined.